5 Random variables

 :

-We call this a sampling model since we are modeling the random behavior of roulette with the sampling of draws from an urn.
+We call this a sampling model, as it involves modeling the random behavior of roulette through the sampling of draws from an urn.
 The total winnings \(S\) is simply the sum of these 1,000 independent draws:

 5.3 The probability distribution of a random variable

 If you run the code above, you see that \(S\) changes every time.
 This is, of course, because \(S\) is a random variable.
-The probability distribution of a random variable tells us the probability of the observed value falling at any given interval.
-So, for example, if we want to know the probability that we lose money, we are asking the probability that \(S\) is in the interval \(S<0\).
+The probability distribution of a random variable informs us about the probability of the observed value falling at any given interval.
+For example, if we want to know the probability that we lose money, we are asking the probability that \(S\) is in the interval \(S<0\).

 We can estimate the distribution function for the random variable \(S\) by using a Monte Carlo simulation to generate many realizations of the random variable.
-With this code, we run the experiment of having 1,000 people play roulette, over and over, specifically \(B = 10,000\) times:
+With this code, we run the experiment of having 1,000 people repeatedly play roulette, specifically \(B = 10,000\) times:

 ?